gsathya/cancelable-fetch/README.md

+# Warning

+This is just a scratchpad, and does not represent [@v8](https://github.com/v8/)'s thoughts on this.

 # window.fetch polyfill

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this code.